Sanyuan-Chen/RecAdam/README.md

 We provide **RecAdam** (Recall Adam) optimizer to facilitate fine-tuning deep pretrained language models (e.g., BERT, ALBERT) with less forgetting.

-For a detailed description and experimental results, please refer to our paper: [Recall and Learn: Fine-tuning Deep Pretrained Language Models with Less Forgetting](https://arxiv.org/abs/2004.12651) (Accepted by EMNLP2020).
+For a detailed description and experimental results, please refer to our paper: [Recall and Learn: Fine-tuning Deep Pretrained Language Models with Less Forgetting](https://www.aclweb.org/anthology/2020.emnlp-main.634/) (Accepted by EMNLP 2020).

 ## Environment